-At Emory University, I am a professor of philosophy and director of the Psychoanalytic Studies Program, as well as affiliated faculty in the Women’s, Gender, and Sexuality Studies Program.
+At Emory University, I am a Professor of Philosophy and hold a secondary appointment as Professor of Psychiatry and Behavioral Sciences.
+I am also the director of the Psychoanalytic Studies Program, as well as affiliated faculty in the Women’s, Gender, and Sexuality Studies Program.
 I am also co-editor, with Nick Felts, of the Kettering Review, a journal of political ideas published by the Kettering Foundation.
 I blog at gonepublic.net.

 For my work, I draw widely from various traditions in philosophy and from experiments in self-government around the world.
 My most recent book, Fear of Breakdown: Politics and Psychoanalysis, focuses on the pathologies that underlie the rise of hyper-nationalism, polarization, and entrenched divides.
 It lays out what kind of deliberative political process could help collectivities work through these difficulties.
 My previous book, Democracy and the Political Unconscious (Columbia University Press, 2008), charts a course for democratic practice in a world sorely needing transformation.
 It explores the potential of deliberative dialogue and other public testimonies to work through the traumas of oppression, terror, and brutality that keep political communities from developing spaces and practices through which all can help shape their common world.

 From 2008-2010 I was based at the School for Conflict Analysis and Resolution at George Mason University.
 SCAR is one of the most innovative programs in the world in understanding how political communities recover from conflict and brutality and move toward developing more democratic societies.
 The summer of 2010 I moved to Atlanta to join the faculty of Emory University’s philosophy department, which has a long and distinguished tradition of teaching philosophy in a pluralist manner with serious attention to the history of philosophy.
 I have been an editor of the Kettering Review, a journal of political thought published by the Kettering Foundation, since 1990.
 I am also the principle investigator on a project for the Kettering Foundation on media and democracy.
 To see some of my publications with the Kettering Foundation, click here.